kieykouch/Group-28-Project/README.md

 preferences.

 ##Searching for Food Nutrition Info
 Noms4Two has an incredible search function.
 Using FatSecret API has allowed Noms4Two to search all possible foods, including branch and generic type (Apple, Pizza with Pepperoni, etc).
 This creates an incredible flexibility and powerful option for searching all kind of food and obtain the accurate nutrition information.
-This API, FatSecret, allows up to 5000 search per day, and contains nutritionfact such as Calories, Protient, Fiber, Pottasium, Iron, Calcuim, and Vitamin C. Using 1-serving-size nutrition info gives better information and helps precisely calculate daily nutrient consumption.
+This API, FatSecret, allows up to 5000 search per day, and contains nutritionfact such as Calories, Protient, Fiber, Pottasium, Iron, Calcuim, and Vitamin C. Using 1-serving-size nutrition info give better and precise calculation.

 ##### Challenges with FatSecret API
 One of the most challenges of using FatSecret Rest API are Authentication with OAuth core 1.0 protocol.
 This API requires severals parameters, and two of them cause problem during the implementation period.
 The oauth_timestamp and oauth_signature were invalid for several time.
 <br> - oauth_timestamp <br>
 The developer documents written by FatSecret requires oauth_timestamp need to be positive and always greater than the previouse request.
 Althought, the implementation was correct, FatSecret always rule out the current time.
 Solution, multiple current time by 2.
 <br> - oauth_signature <br>
 This oauth_signature needs to sign using oauth_signature method, HMAC-SHA1, along with all other parameters to generation oauth_signature.
 This means that every API call must be unique and dependent of all other variables, which mean all other varibales must be valid.
-Also, it is difficulty to debugging the API since each URL can be use once.
+Also, it is difficulty to debug the usage of this API since each URL can be use only one.

 ## Video Demo
 The video is linked [here](https://www.youtube.com/watch?v=dmTKNkT9zWU)